Multitask learning and benchmarking with clinical time series data: Methods

 We begin by briefly revisiting the fundamentals of long short-term memory recurrent neural networks (LSTM RNNs)~\cite{LSTM-hochreiter1997} and introducing notation for benchmark prediction tasks in order to describe our LSTM-based models.
 The LSTM is a type of RNN designed to capture long term dependencies in sequential data.
 It takes a sequence $\{x_t\}_{t \geq 1}^T$ of length $T$ as its input and outputs a $T$-long sequence of $\{h_t\}_{t \geq 1}^T$ hidden state vectors using the following equations:

+where $h_0 = 0$.
 The $\sigma$ (sigmoid) and $\tanh$ functions are applied element-wise.
 We do not use peephole connections~\cite{peephole-gers2000recurrent}.
 The $W$ matrices and $b$ vectors are the trainable parameters of the LSTM.
 Later we will use $h_t = LSTM(x_t, h_{t-1})$ as a shorthand for the above equations.
 We apply dropout on non-recurrent connections between LSTM layers and before outputs.

 For LSTM-based models we re-sample the time series into regularly spaced intervals.
 If there are multiple measurements of the same variable in the same interval, we use the value of the last measurement.
-We impute the missing values using the previous value if it exists and a pre-specified ``normal'' value otherwise\footnote{The defined normal values we used can be found at our project GitHub repository.}.
+We impute the missing values using the most recent measurement value if it exists and a pre-specified ``normal'' value otherwise (see the third column of Table \ref{tab:variables}).
 In addition, we also provide a binary mask input for each variable indicating the timesteps that contain a true (vs. imputed) measurement~\cite{lipton2016missing}.
-Categorical variables are encoded using a one-hot vector.
+Categorical variables (even binary ones) are encoded using a one-hot vector.
 Numeric inputs are standardized by subtracting the mean and dividing by the standard deviation.
 The statistics are calculated per variable after imputation of missing values.

 After the discretization and standardization steps we get 17 pairs of time series for each ICU stay: $(\{\mu^{(i)}_t\}_{t \geq 1}^T, \{c^{(i)}_t\}_{t \geq 1}^T)$, where $\mu^{(i)}_t$ is a binary variable indicating whether variable $i$ was observed at time step $t$ and $c^{(i)}_t$ is the value (observed or imputed) of variable $i$ at time step $t$.
 By $\{x_t\}_{t \geq 1}^T$ we denote the concatenation of all $\{\mu^{(i)}_t\}_{t \geq 1}^T$ and $\{c^{(i)}_t\}_{t \geq 1}^T$ time series, where concatenation is done across the axis of variables.
 In all our experiments $x_t$ becomes a vector of length 76.